Education of Looked After and Previously Looked After Children

 NOTE: Information does not refer simply to written or electronically stored records.
 It also refers to other kinds of information such as biometric data (for example, use of finger prints to receive school dinners or to enter buildings).

 GDPR does not prevent, or limit, the sharing of information for the purposes of keeping children safe.
 Lawful and secure information sharing between schools, Children's Social Care, and other local agencies, is essential for keeping children safe and ensuring they get the support they need.

 When Designated Safeguarding Leads in schools are considering whether, or not, to share safeguarding information (especially with other agencies) it is considered best practice for them to record who they are sharing that information with and for what reason.
 If they have taken a decision not to seek consent from the data subject and/or parent/carer that should also be recorded within the safeguarding file.

 All relevant information can be shared without consent if to gain consent would place a child at risk.
 Fears about sharing information must not be allowed to stand in the way of promoting the welfare and protecting the safety of children.
 As with all data sharing, appropriate organisational and technical safeguards should still be in place.

-It is essential that social workers, carers and school staff, particularly the designated safeguarding lead, have absolute clarity with regard to who is and is not allowed to have access to any looked after child.
+It is essential that social workers, carers and school staff, particularly the Designated Safeguarding Lead, have absolute clarity with regard to who is and is not allowed to have access to any Looked After Child.

-Any suspicion regarding any adult seeking contact with the child, either in person or through social media, during school hours should be reported to the designated lead immediately.
+Any suspicion regarding any adult seeking contact with the child, either in person or through social media, during school hours should be reported to the Designated Safeguarding Lead immediately.

 Any member of staff who has concerns about anyone working within the school (staff, volunteers) or undertaking work on or near school premises (contractors, advisors, catering and so forth) must inform a senior member of staff immediately.